Wedding of Frederick V of the Palatinate and Princess Elizabeth

-The wedding of Frederick V of the Palatinate (1596–1632) and Princess Elizabeth (1596–1662), daughter of James VI and I, was celebrated in London in February 1613.
+The wedding of Frederick V of the Palatinate (1596–1632) and Princess Elizabeth (1596–1662), daughter of King James VI and I, was celebrated in London in February 1613.
 There were fireworks, masques (small, choreography-based plays), tournaments, and a mock-sea battle or naumachia.
 Preparations involved the construction of a "Marriage room", a hall adjacent to the 1607 Banqueting House at Whitehall Palace.
 The events were described in various contemporary pamphlets and letters.

 Arrival of the Count Palatine

 Frederick arrived at Gravesend on 16 October 1612.
 He was met by Lewes Lewknor, the master of ceremonies, and he decided to come to London by river.
 The Duke of Lennox brought him to the water gate of Whitehall Palace where he met Elizabeth's brother Prince Charles, Duke of York.
 He went into the newly built Banqueting Hall (or rather a new adjacent hall, the banqueting house had been built in 1607) to meet King James.
 They spoke in French, as it seems Elizabeth did not speak much German, and Frederick did not speak much English.
 Frederick kissed the hem of Elizabeth's dress.
 James took Frederick to his bedchamber and gave him a ring.
 He was lodged at Essex House.
 His companions included two counts of the House of Nassau, with Count John of Nassau or John Albrecht of Solms and Frederick Henry, Prince of Nassau.

-According to popular opinion, Elizabeth's mother, Anne of Denmark, had not been keen on the marriage, and believed that Elizabeth was marrying below her station, but after meeting him, "was much pleased with him".
-He was said not to enjoy tennis or riding, but only his conversations with Princess Elizabeth.
+According to popular opinion, Elizabeth's mother, Anne of Denmark, was not keen on the marriage, and believed that Elizabeth was marrying below her station, but after meeting him, "was much pleased with him".
+James Howell wrote that Anne called Elizabeth "Goody Palsgrave" after the wedding.

+Frederick was said not to enjoy tennis, riding, or the equestrian sport of "running at the ring", but only his conversations with Princess Elizabeth.
 He changed his lodging to the late Lord Treasurer's house, apparently Salisbury House on the Strand.

 Elizabeth's wardrobe was updated with silks and satin from Baptist Hicks and Thomas Woodward, gold lace from Christopher Weever, and John Spence made her whalebone "bodies" and farthingales.
 This was noted by the Venetian ambassador Antonio Foscarini as an adornment to her great natural beauty.
 David Murray, a Scottish poet in the household of Henry Frederick, Prince of Wales, organised the embroidery of the wedding gown.
 William Brothericke, an embroiderer, made hangings for the bride-chamber.
 A fool at court, Archibald Armstrong, was bought a crimson velvet coat with gold lace to wear at the wedding.
 Dionysius Pepper made a green hat for Armstrong and a black hat for the keeper of the royal leopard.